» "21 ways to eat healthier (and save money, too) "

 » How much sugar should you eat?

-New guidelines from the American Heart Association recommend that women eat no more than 100 calories (25 grams) of added sugars per day.
-Men should limit their intake to no more than 150 calories (about 35.7 grams).
+Most people should get less sugar than they current are.
+Guidelines from the American Heart Association recommend that women eat no more than 100 calories (25 grams) of added sugars per day.

 Eating